eval/appquery/README.md

       expect(described_query.select_all(select: "select * from :cte")).to \
         include(a_hash_including("article_id" => 1))

-      # short version: query, cte and select are all implied from describe-descriptions
+      # short version: query, cte and select are all implied from descriptions
       expect(select_all).to include(a_hash_including("article_id" => 1))
     end
   end